pombase/website/frontend/src/docs/documentation/gene-page-protein-features.md

-# Gene page: protein features
+# Gene Page: Protein Features

 <div style="color: red">
   Note: because of changes in this preview, many of the screenshots in